zakariyams/Tower-Defence-Game_forked/README.md

 I, Adrian Fyrpil, declare that I am the sole author of the content I add to this repository.
 I, Zakariya Mohamed Shafe, declare that I am the sole author of the content I add to this repository.
 I, Jakob Loula, declare that I am the sole author of the content I add to this repository.
+I, Yoseph Naoom, declare that I am the sole author of the content I add to this repository.

 # Plan
 We will start by first developing a normal "testing world" with very simple models where we can test the different towers and develop them.